strangergwenn/UnrealUpdater/README.md

 --------

 Unreal Updater is a lightweight updater software, built with Qt5, to deploy your Unreal Engine game simply over anonymous FTP.
 It was developped for the free FPS [DeepVoid](http://deepvoid.eu/ "DeepVoid") and the space sim [Helium Rain](http://helium-rain.com), and is now available for everyone to use.
-When launched on client, it will download the game, check its consistency and install the UE4 redistributables before running the game.

-Right now, no major deployment has been made and the tool is still in development, use at your own risks.
+Features :

+ - game download and updating
+ - consistency checking
+ - installation of dependencies
+ - download from anonymous FTP, with support for anonyous password

 User-side configuration files
 --------